mrjex/Software-Design-Patterns/README.md

 ## Overview

-This project explores software design patterns implementation with a focus on Abstract Factory, Composite, and Strategy patterns.
+This project explores software design patterns implementation with a focus on **Abstract Factory**, **Composite**, and **Strategy** patterns.
 It demonstrates how these patterns can be used to create flexible, maintainable software architectures through behavior modeling and object-oriented design principles.

 > Developed during March - May 2023 by [Mehmet Asim](https://github.com/Indomet), [Joel Mattsson](https://github.com/mrjex), [Mohamad Khalil](https://github.com/Chef03), [Ali Mousa](https://github.com/AliMousa27), [Zepei Zhao](https://github.com/Zepeiz), and Jackson Niyomugabo.